herambchaudhari4121/Movie-Website-Nanodegree-Project/README.md

 # Movie Trailer Website

-...The Movie Trailer Website project consists of server-side code to store a list of movies titles, along with its respective images and trailer links and movie trailer website.
+...The Movie Trailer Website project consists of server-side code to store a list of movies titles, along with its respective images and trailer links on the website.
 The data should be served as a web page allowing visitors to review the movies and watch the trailers.

 # Installation